Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Conclusions

-In this paper, motivated by the hardships of evaluating the fidelity for general $N$-qubit states, we provide a new approach to quantify the error approximation in error correction.
-We address the two distance measures based on sub- and super-fidelities, and discuss their usefulness to bound the error approximation.
+In this work, motivated by the hardships of evaluating the fidelity for general $N$-qubit states, we provide an approach to quantify the error approximation in quantum error correction.
+We propose two distance measures based on sub- and superfidelities, and discuss their usefulness to bound the error approximation.
 We also provide concrete tests of our bounds.

-By considering the approximation in error correction [see Eq.~\eqref{eq:00000000003}] to be modeled as a dephasing channel, we evaluate our bounds for two paradigmatic quantum states, namely both the mixed $N$-qubit GHZ and W quantum states.
-We provide analytical results to both the sub- and super-fidelities, and also present numerical simulations to support our predicitions.
-In addition, we also provide closed-form expressions for the fidelity-based distance measures for general initial $N$-qubit quantum states undergoing the action of the dephasing channel [see Appendix~\ref{sec:00000000007}].
-We see our bounds as an important step in characterizing approximate quantum error correction, mainly because the fact that the evaluation of both the sub- and super-fidelity requires lower computational cost in contrast with the typical approach based on the Uhlmann's fidelity.
+By considering the approximation in quantum error correction [see Eq.~\eqref{eq:00000000003}] to be modeled as a dephasing channel, we evaluate our bounds for two paradigmatic quantum states, namely both the mixed $N$-qubit GHZ and $W$ quantum states.
+We provide analytical results for both the sub- and superfidelities, and also present numerical simulations to support our predictions.
+In addition, we also provide closed-form expressions for the fidelity-based distance measures for general initial $N$-qubit quantum states undergoing the action of the dephasing channel [see the Appendix~\ref{sec:00000000007}].
+We see our bounds as an important step in characterizing approximate quantum error correction, mainly because of the fact that the evaluation of both the sub- and superfidelity requires lower computational cost in contrast with the typical approach based on Uhlmann's fidelity.

 For the initial mixed GHZ state, we observe that the probability parameter $p$ modulates the possible numerical values.
 As $p$ increases, the bounds increase accordingly.
-This behavior is expected because as the noise injection increases, the distance between the initial and final states also increase.
-The bounds become tighter as mixture parameter $\lambda$ increase, in particular, they converge to the same value for a completely pure initial state.
-This is a consistency check that our bounds satisfy, because the sub- and super-fidelities recover the fidelity for pure states.
-As the number of qubits increase, we observe that the two bounds converge to limiting values that depend only on the initial mixture parameter.
+This behavior is expected because as the noise injection increases, the distance between the initial and final states also increases.
+The bounds become tighter as the mixture parameter $\lambda$ increase; in particular, they converge to the same value for a completely pure initial state.
+This is a consistency check that our bounds satisfy, because the sub- and superfidelities recover the fidelity for pure states.
+As the number of qubits increases, we observe that the two bounds converge to limiting values that depend only on the initial mixture parameter.